 Originally published in January 2008 and updated in August 2011, West Basin embarked on the development of a Strategic Business Plan (Plan) that provides for a multi-year vision for West Basin.
-The development of this Plan reassessed West Basin's missions, goals, and objectives through a series of interviews with the Board of Directors, management and key stakeholders.
-The Plan provides continuous direction for each year's planning, budgeting, implementation, evaluation and reporting, and sets the overall policy direction and strategic priorities established by the Board.
-It also determines whether staff and financial resources need to be realigned to achieve strategic objectives.
+The development of this Plan reassessed West Basin's missions, goals, and objectives through a series of interviews with

-While the Strategic Business Plan is a living document, the Board of Directors anticipate a review of the Plan in 2014 to identify changes, if any, should be made to continue to provide guidance on future policy direction that increases West Basin's value commitment to its service area customers, resident, businesses, and other stakeholders.
+The Strategic Business Plan is a living document and the Board of Directors anticipate a review of the Plan in 2015 to identify changes, if any, that should be made.
+This will continue to provide guidance and direction on future policy that increases West Basin's value commitment to its service area customers, resident, businesses, and other stakeholders.